 What kind of bike do you ride?

 The bikes you and your partner ride determine your route choices.
-I had a small preview of that in Kyrgyzstan, where I was on a mountain bike and Pashmina on a fitness bike with sleeker tires.
+I had a small preview of that in Kyrgyzstan, where I was on a mountain bike and Pashmina on a fitness bike with sleeker tyres.
 She struggled a lot on bumpy trails in the mountains and would prefer to stick to the asphalt, which didn’t 100 % satisfy me, as I was having fun on the rocky and muddy dirt roads.

 How fit and experienced in bicycle touring are you?